taylornielson22/SocialBloggers/README.md

 4. In solution explorer, Right click SocialBloggers solution file > click Clean
 5. In solution explorer, Right click SocialBloggers solution file > click Rebuild Solution
 6. Located toward top of screen, click the green play button stating 'IIS Express'
+7. When website is launched make sure url is https://localhost:44315/ or https://localhost:44315/Home/Login.
+Otherwise it will state 'The resource cannot be found.'

 ### Change Browser to Google Chrome
  Click on dropdown arrow on the right side of button > Click 'Browse with..' > Select Google Chrome > Browse